zyberdon/Steghide-gui/README.md

 The password is: qwerty

-And, I had an idea about geo locking the file to a specific place(s).
-How cool wouldthat be?!
+And, I had an idea about geo locking the file to a specific place(s). smartphones have gps.. on pcs, ip (crude) locations can be use!
+Android & IOS, welcome ;) How cool wouldthat be?!
 Anybody could help on that, or the gui part, Thanks  For the Contribution!